-For the Lecture you will need access to: (a) Textbook, the open sourced textbook is available on your Brighspace Page, it is free to download.
-Here is a link: https://openstax.org/details/books/chemistry-2e You will also need (b) a scientific calculator: To perform calculations in this course, you will need an inexpensive "scientific calculator".
+You will also need (b) a scientific calculator: To perform calculations in this course, you will need an inexpensive "scientific calculator".
 It does not need to be elaborate but should be able to express numbers in scientific notation (e.g. 6.02×10^{23}) and must have log (and ln) functions.
 You can buy such a calculator for around \$5 to \$10.00 at the local discount store.
 You will be able to use your calculator on all exams.
 You will not be allowed to use a cell phone as a calculator on quizzes & major test and final exam.

-Chemistry 101 is the first semester of a two semester sequence of General Chemistry lecture.
-We will cover about half the chapters in the text this semester at the rate of about a chapter a week.
+Chemistry 351 is the first semester of a two semester sequence of Organic Chemistry lecture.
+We will cover about all the chapters in volume I of the text this semester at the rate of about a chapter a week.